-Gordon Barunga was born in Derby in 1961, and grew up at Mowanjum Community.
-He is the youngest son of Community leader Albert Barunga and painter Pudja Barunga.
+Gordon Barunga was born in Derby in 1961 and grew up at Mowanjum Community.
+He is the youngest son of the late Community leader Albert Barunga and painter Pudja Barunga.

-He worked at a number of Kimberley cattle stations before starting to paint, inspired by the work of his mother.
-He paints both traditional Wandjina images, as well Pantijan country in the realistic watercolour style typified by Albert Namatjira.
-Gordon’s paintings reflect his parents country, which he visited often as a child, as well as the stories he was told as a young boy.
+Gordon worked at a number of Kimberley cattle stations before starting to paint, inspired by the work of his mother.
+He paints both traditional Wandjina images, as well Pantijan country, in the realistic watercolour style typified by Albert Namatjira.
+Gordon’s paintings reflect his parents' country, which he visited often as a child, as well as the stories he was told as a young boy.

-Using natural ochres, his work is characterised by fine brushstrokes, indicating the rain falling as a result of the supreme power of the Wandjinas.
-Sensitive and strong, his work reflects the spirit of his nation and the lore passed down through his family.
+His work is characterised by fine brushstrokes, indicating the rain falling as a result of the supreme power of the Wandjinas.
+Sensitive and strong, his work reflects the spirit of his nation and the law passed down through his family.